Ertenz/Yasbf/Readme.md

 How to write a Blog Post?
 --------

 Creating new Blog post is relativly simple, just create a html file in the folder [posts](https://github.com/Poapfel/Yasbf/tree/master/posts), be carefull the filename should not contain any special characters.
-To define a headline just enter the headline in the very first line of your Blog Post, leave the second line blank and the 'real' Blog post begins at the third line.
+To define a headline just enter the headline in the very first line of your blog post, enter the date(the blog post) was created in the second line, leave the third line blank and the 'real' blog post begins at line number 4.
 Besides you can use normal html tags like a href and so on in your Blog Posts...
 And don't forget to regenerate the entire Blog after saving the Blog Post...